shamaiem10/Persona-Build-Your-Inner-Worlds/README.md

-# 🧠 PersonaGram – Build Your Inner Worlds
+# 🧠 Persona– Build Your Inner Worlds

 **Persona** is a whimsical-meets-functional web app made for the **CS Girlies "AI vs HI" Hackathon** under the theme:
 **“Make anything.
 But make it you.”**